cemreefe/cemreefe.github.io/source/index.md

 # About me

-Software Engineer living in London, writing on software, retro tech, mindful social media, and languages.
-I'm a geek and an overthinker.
-I'm a traveller and a poetry enjoyer.
+Software Engineer living in London.
+I think about software, retro tech, mindful social media, and languages.
+I'm a geek, a traveller, a learner.
+A turkish poetry enjoyer.
+I like to draw, I like to take photos.

-I procrastinate by working on [small web-apps](https://www.dutl.uk/).
+When I'm not working on hard problems; I procrastinate by working on [small web-apps](https://www.dutl.uk/).
 I founded [lisan](http://lisan.dutl.uk) to help minority languages thrive.

 Looking to hire me?
 Check out my [cv](/cv).